Tris Coffin: Career

 In an episode of Climax!, an adaptation of Raymond Chandler's The Long Goodbye, Coffin, playing a dead body, is said to have arisen during its live broadcast and walked off stage.
 The event was widely covered in the media of the day, later becoming an urban legend that was attributed to Peter Lorre in the Climax! series adaptation of Casino Royale.
-Coffin also appeared in another episode of Climax!, "Escape From Fear", in 1955.
+Coffin also appeared in another episode of Climax!, "Escape from Fear", in 1955.

-He also appeared in comedies, including episodes of Father Knows Best, Hey, Jeannie!, I Love Lucy, Batman, and Walter Brennan's The Real McCoys.
+He also appeared in comedies, including episodes of The Beverly Hillbillies,Father Knows Best, Hey, Jeannie!, I Love Lucy, Batman, and Walter Brennan's The Real McCoys, and in the second season of The Abbott and Costello Show.